SimpliFi and Hub71 startup Lune partner

 Lune was selected to join Hub71 in 2022 and has been part of Abu Dhabi’s global tech ecosystem alongside over 240 startups, accessing its network of partners, government entities, and active investors, while benefiting from its business-friendly environment and solid talent base.

 SimpliFi, serving clients in the UAE, Saudi Arabia, Bahrain, Egypt, and expanding into new markets, understands the diverse data needs of its clientele.
-The partnership with Lune aims to empower businesses with data-driven decision-making, strategy optimization, and unlocking new growth opportunities in a dynamic market landscape.
-Together, SimpliFi and Lune are set to revolutionize how businesses leverage data, propelling their success to unprecedented heights.
+The partnership with Lune aims to empower businesses with data-driven decision-making, strategy optimisation, and unlocking new growth opportunities in a dynamic market landscape.
+Together, SimpliFi and Lune are set to revolutionise how businesses leverage data, propelling their success to unprecedented heights.